 2. Who are the lecturers/ professors constituting the faculty and what are their qualifications?

-I was quite impressed by the way the teacher made difficult things looks easy.
+The way the teacher made difficult things look easy impressed me.
 I went on searching and watching more and more videos of the lecturer.

 The point is that good teachers have the ability to transform students entirely from non-thinkers to intense-thinkers.